-Sub domain Communiti ities at risk of flooding The most up to BBNPA Communities at risk of flooding date and relevant data held Flooding vulnerability Current Flooding vulnerability Future Crickhowell Hirwaun (gateway) Abergavenny (gateway) Glynneath (gateway) Brecon Ystradgynlais (gateway) Why are we monitoring this sector?
+Sub domain Communitie unities at risk of flooding The most up to BBNPA Communities at risk of flooding date and relevant data held Flooding vulnerability Current Flooding vulnerability Future Crickhowell Hirwaun (gateway) Abergavenny (gateway) Glynneath (gateway) Brecon Ystradgynlais (gateway) Why are we monitoring this sector?
 Flood risk is one of the most serious threats we have to the places of the National Park.
 During the storms of early 2020 Crickhowell experienced significant levels of flooding, damaging not only the physical infrastructure of the town (including structures of historic and cultural merit) but also significant impacts on social integrity - and feelings of safety.
 We are proposing to monitor this domain as a measure of the social impacts of climate change on our communities, and those gateway communities that support the wider tourism economy of the Park, and to which the Park acts as immediate recreational resources.
 We are also monitoring this sector to ensure that risks predicted to the Primary Key Settlement of Brecon from river flooding can be averted through catchment scale landscape management.
-What we will report on annually ort on instances of flood and its imp ort on any changes to the flood vulr What picture we want to see if the plan is successful are no com Success wo Park; decre munities within and adjacent to the uld be decreasing measures of vulne asing incidences of flood causing ha nd a trend of reducing peak flows re Boundary level nities within and adjacent to the Par rk vulnerable to the risks of flood Related Mission Climate Area(s( Water People Place Related objectives Adaptation Resilient ca Quality of li Collaboratio tchments ife Related outcomes frastructure nes aces places
+What we will report on annually We will report on instances of flood and its impact.
+We will report on any changes to the flood vulnerability rating of our settlements.
+What picture we want to see if the plan is successful Ideally the social foundation is drawn at a level where we can be assured that there are no communities within and adjacent to the Park vulnerable to the risks of flood.
+Success would be decreasing measures of vulnerability for all communities within the Park; decreasing incidences of flood causing harm to individual and community wellbeing and a trend of reducing peak flows recorded at vulnerable communities (Brecon/Crickhowell).
+Boundary level No communities within and adjacent to the Park vulnerable to the risks of flood Related Mission Area(s( Climate Water People Place Related objectives Adaptation Resilient catchments Quality of life Collaborating in Place Related outcomes Resilient inf Flooding Future hom Resilient pla Innovative p Well planne rastructure es aces places